dldinternet/automate/components/automate-chef-io/content/docs/nodes.md

 When a user adds a node integration, like aws or azure, nodes are added to the `/nodes` endpoint.

-When an inspec report is ingested, a node is added to the `/nodes` endpoint.
-If it already exists, the last contact time is updated.
+When an inspec report or chef client run is ingested, a node is added to the `/nodes` endpoint.
+If it already exists, the last contact time is updated, along with run data and scan data, that stores the latest run id or report id and status (as well as the penultimate status).

 ### Node Status